A very important and special year.

 ✦ December: ExpoCatadores 2025

-Encantos da Catação
+Encantos da Catação / Catching enchantments

-From December 17 to 19, at Distrito Anhembi in São Paulo, ExpoCatadores 2025 marked the closing of the year with one of the most symbolic moments of the artist’s journey.
+From December 17th to 19th, at Distrito Anhembi in São Paulo, ExpoCatadores 2025 marked the closing of the year with one of the most symbolic moments of the artist’s journey.

-“I am deeply grateful to the waste pickers, cooperatives, partners, and everyone who believes that what has been discarded carries potential, dignity, and future.
+“I am deeply grateful to the waste pickers, cooperatives, partners, and everyone who believes that what has been discarded, carries potential, dignity and future.
 This work is a tribute to those who transform the world with their own hands.”

 — Debora Muszkat